A struggle for democracy!

 This unequal system is maintained through several different mechanisms, for example, what Bourdieu refers to as ‘Habitus’ :

-translating structures of oppression into symbolic representations that mask their social origin; ( for instance when one blames
+structures of oppression into symbolic representations that mask their social origin; ( for instance when one blames the destitute

-the destitute for their poverty).
-These oppressive relationships in symbolic form develop perceptions that nature and biology are
+for their poverty).
+These oppressive relationships in symbolic form develop perceptions that nature and biology are responsible for

 Meritocracy and individualism are structures of oppression for the majority.